 The best way to combat waiting waste is implementing continuous flow or single piece flow into your business production processes.

-This is new addition to the 8 Wastes of Lean.
+This is new addition to the 8 Wastes.
 Though not acknowledged by the Toyota Production System, this 8th waste refers to the waste of human talent.
 This waste occurs when companies have management that doesn't utilize employees expertise, experience, and skill.
 Instead of inviting employees to use their knowledge to help improve processes, they're only expected to follow orders.
 The consequence of this is often inefficient, stale manufacturing processes and a workforce that doesn't feel comfortable offering suggestions.